uob-mu3e/daq_wiki/MuTrig sorting.md

 Rough idea:

-* Use the fact that a hit takes 6 cycles (tiles) or three and a bit cycles (fibres) to arrive for a first multiplexer: 6 -> 1 for the tiles, 3 -> 1 for the fibres
+* Use the fact that a hit takes 6 cycles (tiles) or 2.5 cycles (fibres) to arrive for a first multiplexer: 6 -> 1 for the tiles, 2 -> 1 for the fibres
 * In both cases that requires three PRBS decoder inputs (2 decoder blocks ; two decoder inputs per block) (or an adventurous scheme with partitioning or running the ROM at 375 MHz) - does that fit?
 * Then we somehow detect lapses and add that to decoded timestamp (can be done with a 125 MHz/increment by 5 counter)
 * Then we divide the TS by 5
-* The we head into the sorter; much fewer input channels than for the pixels (three for both tiles and fibres), but much larger sorting depth.
+* The we head into the sorter; much fewer input channels than for the pixels (three for both tiles) for fibres we would have 2 inputs but two sorters one for each link.
+Much larger sorting depth.
+* To keep the output data to 32bit we would need one more PRBS for the E part and some adders to subtract T from E on the fly.
 * More or less done...

 Bonus points for:

-* A clever way of dealing with the header information
+* A clever way of dealing with the header information -> Histograms of bad hit and hittype
-* Keeping two output links busy in case of the fibres (mainly requires a change of the sequencer in the sorter)
+* Keeping two output links busy in case of the fibres (mainly requires a change of the sequencer in the sorter) --> not needed any more since we can use two sorters one per link

 Questions: